MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 Order-to-order demand and supply must balance precisely.
 The planning system will ensure the supply under all circumstances without regarding order sizing parameters, modifiers, and quantities in inventory (other than quantities relating to the linked orders).
 For the same reason, the system will suggest decreasing excess supplies if the linked demand is decreased.

 This balancing also affects the timing.
 The limited horizon that is given by the time bucket is not regarded; the supply will be rescheduled if the timing of the demand has changed.
-However, dampener time will be respected and will prevent order-to-order supplies from being scheduled out, except for the internal supplies of a multi-level works order (project order).
+However, dampener time will be respected and will prevent order-to-order supplies from being scheduled out, except for the internal supplies of a multi-level production order (project order).

 > [!NOTE]
 >  Serial/lot numbers can also be specified on order-to-order demand.
 In that case, the supply is not regarded inflexible by default, as is normally the case for serial/lot numbers.
 In this case, the system will increase/decrease according to changes in demand.
 Furthermore, if one demand carries varying serial/lot numbers, such as more than one lot number, one supply order will be suggested per lot.